-- 4.8 An organisation included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) cannot be an Other Organisation. - 4.9 Organisations that are not Eligible Organisations but are named as organisational participants on an application will be Other Organisations. - 4.10 Other Organisations must be Australian organisations. - 4.11 Other Organisations are not required to make a cash and/or in-kind contribution to the project, but must be relevant to and involved with the project. - 4.12 An Other Organisation named on an application must have a Partner Investigator (PI) listed.
+- 4.9 An organisation included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) cannot be an Other Organisation. - 4.10 Organisations that are not Eligible Organisations but that are named as organisational participants on an application will be Other Organisations. - 4.11 Other Organisations must not be the Department of Defence or an Australian National Intelligence Community member entity.
+A list of Australian National Intelligence Community member entities is available on the Department of Defence website.
+This may be managed post-award. - 4.12 Other Organisations must be Australian organisations. - 4.13 Other Organisations are not required to make a cash and/or in-kind contribution to the project, but must be relevant to and involved with the project. - 4.14 An Other Organisation named on an application must have a Partner Investigator (PI) listed.